Stock market today: Asian shares are mostly lower ahead of key US inflation report

 BANGKOK (AP) — Shares fell Thursday in most Asian markets ahead of a key U.S. inflation report due Friday that might point the way ahead for interest rates.

-Benchmarks fell more than 1% in Tokyo, Hong Kong and Sydney.
+Benchmarks dipped more than 1% in Tokyo, Hong Kong and Sydney.
 Oil prices and U.S. futures also declined.

 The markets’ big focus this week is on a U.S. government inflation report due Friday.
 The personal consumption expenditures index, or PCE, is the Federal Reserve’s preferred measure of inflation, and analysts said investors were in a wait-and-see posture after recent mixed data.